• Skip to primary navigation

 Heat a kiss of vegetable oil in a pan on medium heat, then add the dumplings.
 Fry for a bunch of minutes (2-3) until the bottom of the dumplings is slightly crispy.
 Add around 100 ml of water, cover with a lid and steam for 10 minutes.

-Transfer the dumplings to a serving dish, top with some finely sliced spring onions, fresh chili, coriander leaves and sesame seeds, and serve with a simple soy and sesame sauce by combining 2 tbsp of soy sauce with 1/2 tbsp of sesame oil a pinch of sesame seed, and some spring onions, coriander and chili to taste.
+Transfer the dumplings to a serving dish, top with some finely sliced spring onions, fresh chili, coriander leaves and sesame seeds, and serve with a simple soy and sesame sauce by combining 2 tablespoon of soy sauce with ½ tablespoon of sesame oil a pinch of sesame seed, and some spring onions, coriander and chili to taste.

 Feel free to substitute the sesame oil with some Homemade Chinese Chilli Oil if you are a fan of spicy food.